 This section examines various physical characteristics of the Carolina Bays to try to determine mechanisms by which their features could have originated.
 Many of the features are best explained as a result of impacts, and it is for this reason that scientists persist in trying to develop an impact model that satisfies both astronomers and geologists.

 Carolina Bays occur in unconsolidated ground close to the water table along the Atlantic seaboard.
 The bays are also found in Nebraska and Kansas in what once were the shores of the Western Interior Seaway of North America.
-The bays in the Midwestern states differ from the ones in the east coast in that their major axes are aligned from the northeast to the southwest (Figure 5a).
-The fact that the Midwestern bays also radiate from the Great Lakes region provides support for an impact origin of the bays.
+The bays in the Midwestern states differ from the ones in the east coast in that their major axes are aligned from the northeast to the southwest.
+The fact that the Midwestern bays also radiate from the Great Lakes provides support for an impact origin of the bays.
 Fewer Carolina Bays can be observed in the Midwestern states because only the larger bays have endured the erosion by water and the accumulation of layers of wind-blown dust and silt.

-The Glacier Ice Impact Hypothesis
+The Impact Hypothesis

 Impact on an ice sheet ejects pieces of ice (Schultz 2009)

 Trajectory and Speed of Ejecta